venture23-aleo/verulink/docs/mTLS_architecture.md

 ## Certificates and Key Generation

-Attestor clients can generate their own key and create a csr(signing request) and send it to Venture23 team.
-The team will them issue the certificate to them.
+Attestor clients can generate their own key and create a csr(certificate signing request) and send it to Venture23 team.
+The team will issue the certificate to them.

 The general process of certificate generation is(using openssl tool):